 In today’s article we have compiled a chart of some the best pull-up bars on the market today that specifically fit doorways.
 After breaking down the different features of each one, we’ll also highlight some of the things you should look for in any good doorway pull-up bar and answer some of your pressing FAQs.

-The Iron Age Pullup Bar is second on our list thanks to its durability and versatility.
+The Iron Age Pull-up Bar is a popular choice thanks to its durability and versatility.
 This model utilizes a simple design, with just one horizontal bar for you to exercise with.
 Yet, that doesn’t mean you can only use it for one exercise!

 The wide and open design makes it easy to switch up your grip for new and challenging variations.
 A plus is that this bar has one of the highest maximum weights around at 440lbs, while it is also placed higher than many other pull-up bar designs.
 This makes it a great fit for taller or larger users.